jhellar/fh-app-art/README.md

 ### iOS push

-If there is an error during "before" phase of push template testing, there are probably two possible scenarios.
-Project was not created - just re-run the tests.
-There is an issue with fastlane pem.
+If there is an error during "before" phase of push template testing, there is probably an issue with fastlane pem.
 Go to [provisioning portal](https://developer.apple.com/account/overview.action) and revoke Push certificates for AppID you specified in config.json.

 If there is an issue during actual testing, reconnect your device.